alig2039/projSqwk/README.md

 The back end repository can be found [here](https://github.com/alig2039/project5_squawk_front)

 ## User Experience(UX)

 -    ### User Stories

-    -   ### Anonymous/Unregistered/First time User
+    -   ### Anonymous/Unregistered/First time User Goals
+        -  As an anonymous user, I want to be able to Log into the system with an existing account so that i can like, reply and re post other users' posts.
+        -  As an anonymous user, I want to be able to Register for an account so that i can Log in and like, reply and re post other users' posts.
-        -  As an anonymous user, I want to be able to register for an account on the system or log into the system with an existing account so that i can interact with the system.
+        -  As an anonymous user, I want to be able to view public posts on the system without logging in or registering for an account so that i can see the activity and popularity of the social media platform.

     -   ### Registered User Goals
-        -   As a Registered user, I want to be able to add a post so that users that follow me can see it on their home pages.
+        -   As a Registered user, I want to be able to add a post so that other users can see it on their home pages.
         -   As a Registered user, I want to be able to view posts of users that i follow so that i can like, comment and re post them.
         -   As a Registered user, I want to be able to re-post posts i see so that users that follow me can see those posts as well and they can appear on my home page.
         -   As a Registered user, I want to be able to send a private message to users i follow and that follow me so that i can have conversations with other users.
+        -   As a Registered user, I want to be able to see notifications of interactions with my posts and of new followers so that i can interact with other users on the platform.

 ### Design

 -   ### Colour Scheme
     -   The main colours used are a Brown background with white text, with the default Bootstrap button styles.